mggg-states/PA-shapefiles/README.md

 Research Grant at MIT and from the Jonathon M. Tisch College of Civic Life at Tufts.

 ## Sources
 The 2011 voting tabulation district (VTD) and 2010 census block shapefiles were obtained from the US Census Bureau’s [TIGER/Line Shapefiles](https://www.census.gov/geographies/mapping-files/time-series/geo/tiger-line-file.html).
 Block level demographic data for the 2010 Decennial Census were retrieved using the [Census API](https://api.census.gov/data/2010/dec/sf1).
-Election data was compiled at the precinct level by a private individual and was found to be within 1% of the official state-reported results at the county and state levels.
+Election data was compiled at the precinct level by a private individual.

 ## Processing
 Demographic data were aggregated from the census block level and precincts were assigned to districts using [MGGG's proration software](https://github.com/mggg/maup).
 Election data were also prorated onto VTDs from the original precinct shapefile using the `maup` package.